VikParuchuri/vik-blog/_drafts/making-an-app.md

 ![Survey Text](/images/tulalens/survey_text.png)
 A survey with the text type.
 You can enter any text you want.

-The hardest part here was dynamically rendering any amount of fields for the `choice_single` and `choice_multiple` types.
-I solved this by creating the views dynamically and adding them to the layout.
+The hardest part here was dynamically rendering any amount of radio buttons and checkboxes for the `choice_single` and `choice_multiple` types.
+I solved this by creating the buttons dynamically and adding them to the screen.

 ## Storing the responses (3pm - 4pm)

-Once someone hits "Next", the response to the question should be stored.
-In order to do this, I pulled out the right value depending on what the question type was, and created a new `ScreenAttempt` model.
-This model was associated with a screen (which is associated with a survey object that has a version), so you can keep track of who answered what.
+Once someone hits "Next", the response to the question should be stored to the cloud, so it can be accessed and analyzed later.
+In order to do this, I pulled out the values from the displayed fields, depending on what the question type was, and created a new `ScreenAttempt` object.
+This object was associated with a screen (which is associated with a survey object that has a version), so you can keep track of who answered what.
 A participant id is also generated every time a new survey is started, so you can see which responses were given by which woman.
+This object was stored to a database row.

-I used the parse `saveEventually` function to store these responses whenever a network connection was found.
+I used the parse `saveEventually` function, which synced the objects to the cloud once a network connection was available.

 ## Setting up everything on windows (4pm - 5:30pm)